 Academy President David Oxtoby said America and the Future of International Science is “timely and vital for scientific leaders and policy-makers now and in the years to come.”
 The report is online in its entirety and print copies can be ordered.

-The report will be discussed at an event today – at 3:30PM EST – with project cochairs Bienenstock and Michelson, who will be joined by Shirley Malcom (American Association for the Advancement of Science) and Olufunmilayo Olopade (University of Chicago) who cochair the initiative’s working group on collaborations with Emerging Science Partners.
-Registration is still open for today’s event.
+[The report was discussed at an event with project cochairs Bienenstock and Michelson, who were joined by Shirley Malcom (American Association for the Advancement of Science) and Olufunmilayo Olopade (University of Chicago) who cochair the initiative’s working group on collaborations with Emerging Science Partners.]